daviddiener/daviddiener_hugo/content/posts/odyssey/index.md

 Odyssey is not your typical web application.
 It represents a unique blend of the classic MUD experience, the immersive elements of a simulator, and the depth of a role-playing game.
 All these elements are woven together into a fantastical web-based world.
 In Odyssey, players can create multiple characters, each ready to embark on their own adventure.
 These characters traverse a procedurally generated landscape that consists of diverse regions and cities, where the possibilities for exploration and interaction are virtually limitless.

 ## Crafting a Procedural World
 One of Odyssey's standout features is its procedurally generated map, a feature that truly sets it apart from conventional RPGs.
-To create this ever-changing landscape, I implemented a C# Simplex Noise algorithm.
+To create this ever-changing landscape, I utilized a Simplex Noise algorithm.
 This algorithm generates heightmaps, assigning a value between 0.0 and 1.0 to every coordinate combination of X and Y. These values serve as the foundation for creating a random, dynamic world that evolves with each player's journey.
 These regions, shaped by these values, are the playgrounds for players to explore, each visit promising unique experiences.

 ## Under the Hood
 Odyssey is split up into two projects.
 A backend which hosts all the game objects and handles the game logic and a frontend which calls the backend api and displays the game data accordingly.